If you grew up in the 60s and 70s you probably learned these life lessons rarely taught today

 7. Nature is your best teacher

-Your classroom extended far beyond the school walls.
-You played in creeks, climbed trees, got sunburned, and scraped your knees.
-You learned about life—its beauty and its danger—firsthand, not through a screen.
+The classroom extended far beyond school walls.
+Kids played in creeks, climbed trees, got sunburned, and scraped their knees.
+They learned about life—its beauty and its danger—firsthand, not through a screen.

 Children today spend less time outside than prison inmates, according to some studies.
-But you?
-You probably got dirty every day—and loved it.
+But kids in the 60s and 70s probably got dirty every day—and loved it.

 Lesson: Nature teaches responsibility, awe, and humility.